munificent/craftinginterpreters/book/functions.md

 ## Local Functions and Closures

-Our functions are pretty full-featured, but there is one hole to patch.
+Our functions are pretty full featured, but there is one hole to patch.
 In fact, it's a big enough gap that we'll spend most of the [next chapter][] sealing it up, but we can get started here.